 I prepare for retreat time by designing and arranging meditative atmospheres and incubation spaces suitable for spiritual nourishment through sacred endarkenment in the context of everyday life.

-The word nourishment is most commonly connected with food, but proper nourishment has many aspects; food is one, but restful sleep, movement, emotional nourishment, and sacred space are others.
-Sacred space is what I focus on at the Hermitage.
+The word nourishment is most commonly connected with food, but proper nourishment has many aspects.
+Food is one of them.
+Restful sleep, movement, sound, silence, emotional nourishment, and sacred space are others.
+Sacred space and sound nourishment are the focus of the retreats I host at the Hermitage.

 With prayerful intent, I create a container – a holding space for the sacred – and provide a general structure and some basic guidelines.
 As past visitors can tell you, however, it is usually the incubation space itself, and the dynamic interactions that happen within it, that will ultimately determine what takes place during retreat time.
 Sometimes the dynamic that emerges among host, visitor, and deities/spirits lends itself to spending most of the retreat time in lengthy companionable silences, for example; other times the focus shifts toward conversation.

 One of the most important aspects of sacred endarkenment is deep listening.
 Dark ambient music, which can be a very effective facilitator of contemplative practice and creative flow, is the main tool I use to encourage attentive listening.
 But deep listening also points to something more subtle: listening intently for signs of what “wants” to happen of its own accord, and yielding to that, instead of attempting to control or force things through the conscious mind in any way.
 If you have a streak of control-freak in you, as I do, this kind of surrender may not be easy!
 When I create space for this kind of non-coercive flow, my role is to resist any temptation to control or direct what takes place with my conscious mind.
 I only serve what emerges by doing my best to remove whatever obstacles keep it from happening.